It4innovations/snailwatch/docs/getting-started.rst

     Created project killerapp, upload token: <upload-token>

+The upload token allows you to upload measurements to Snailwatch and thus it should be kept secret.
+It can be displayed on the Project page in the dashboard, where you can also revoke it if the token becomes compromised.

 .. note::
     The repository URL argument is optional.
 If you specify it, Snailwatch will be able to generate direct links to individual commits from the dashboard (supports GitHub and GitLab repository URLs).